ava-labs/avalanche-network-runner/README.md

 ## Network Snapshots

-A given network state, including the node ports and the full blockchain state, can be saved to a named snapshot, and loaded after that.
+A given network state, including the node ports and the full blockchain state, can be saved to a named snapshot.
+The network can then be restarted from such a snapshot any time later.

 ```
 // Save network snapshot
-// Network is stopped in order to do a safe preservation
+// Network is stopped in order to do a safe persistence
 // Returns the full local path to the snapshot dir
 SaveSnapshot(context.Context, string) (string, error)
 // Remove network snapshot
 RemoveSnapshot(string) error
-// Get name of available snapshots
+// Get names of all available snapshots
 GetSnapshotNames() ([]string, error)
 ```

-To create a new network from a snapshot, function `NewNetworkFromSnapshot` is provided.
+To create a new network from a snapshot, the function `NewNetworkFromSnapshot` is provided.

 ## Network Interaction